Jim Humes: Judicial career

 On November 21, 2012, Brown announced that he was appointing Humes to the First District Court of Appeal, based in San Francisco.
 Humes filled the seat vacated by Justice Patricia Sepulveda, who had taken her retirement.
 Humes' nomination was confirmed by the Commission on Judicial Appointments on December 20, 2012.
 He was subsequently appointed presiding judge of the court's first division and confirmed in that role by the Commission on Judicial Appointments on July 17, 2014.

 Personal

-Humes is openly gay and was among the thousands who married in California during the six months in 2008 when same-sex marriage was permitted.
+Humes is openly gay, and was among the thousands who married in California during the six months in 2008 when same-sex marriage was permitted prior to the passage of Proposition 8, which would later be restored in Hollingsworth v.
+Perry (2013).
 He is the first openly gay appellate judge in California history and, as of December 31, 2012, the only openly gay appellate judge in California.